 “All the time the flapper is laughing and dancing, there’s a feeling of tragedy underneath,” Bow said.
 “She’s unhappy and disillusioned, and that’s what people sense.”

 For nearly a decade, Bow struggled to balance her public persona with her private life.
 She struggled to be seen as a more serious actress, too, before she finally decided to walk away from her career altogether.

 And yet, even a century later, Clara Bow hasn’t escaped that reputation she tried so hard to change.

 Clara Bow’s Childhood In The Tenements

-Clara Bow might have ended up on the streets if not for Hollywood, at least according to the author of Flappers: Six Women of a Dangerous Generation, Judith Mackrell.
+Clara Bow might have ended up on the streets if not for Hollywood, at least according to Judith Mackrell, author of Flappers: Six Women of a Dangerous Generation.